akrasic/vim/README.markdown

 - FuzzyFinder
 - L9
 - Vundle
+- w0rp/ale
+- Lightline
+- vim-gitgutter
+- vim-haml
-- Airline
+- gruvbox
-- Syntastic ( use rubocop gem for syntax checks )

 **Update plugins**:
 Plugins are managed trough the Vundle plugin to update it just run in your vim